ToolShedTested

 4. BLACK+DECKER BDERO100 5-Inch Random Orbit Sander -- Best Budget

-The BLACK+DECKER BDERO100 is the right answer for one specific buyer: someone who needs to sand furniture, deck boards, or painted trim a few times a year and does not want to spend $80 to do it.
-At $39 with 8-hole dust collection and a universal hook-and-loop pad, it covers every basic sanding task that occasional DIYers encounter.
+The BLACK+DECKER BDERO100 is the right answer for one specific buyer: someone who needs to sand furniture, deck boards, or painted trim a few times a year and does not want to spend $80 to do it. at the current retailer price with 8-hole dust collection and a universal hook-and-loop pad, it covers every basic sanding task that occasional DIYers encounter.

 The 12,000 OPM fixed speed is the same ceiling as premium corded models -- the difference is that you cannot slow it down for fine finish passes.
 On maple and cherry where swirl risk is high, the fixed speed at 12,000 OPM increases the chance of visible swirl marks that require another pass.
 For pine, painted surfaces, and deck boards where finish quality tolerance is higher, it performs the job adequately.
 The motor vibrates more than premium models, and the lighter build quality is noticeable next to a Bosch or DEWALT.
 But for sub-$40, those are predictable tradeoffs that most occasional users accept.